-Fatty diets may be associated with reduced semen qualityMarch 13th, 2012 in Health /
+Fatty diets may be associated with reduced semen qualityMarch 13, 2012 in Medicine & Health / Health

 Men's diets, in particular the amount and type of different fats they eat, could be associated with their semen quality according to the results of a study published online in Europe's leading reproductive medicine journal Human Reproduction today.